 - Complete the application here (note that an application must be submitted at least two weeks in advance of the opportunity date to be considered).

-- Connect with Andrew Toczydlowski, Kogod's Director of Student Development and Services, to discuss and finalize your application.
+- Connect with Kelsey Wali, Kogod's Student Development Coordinator, to discuss and finalize your application.

 - Meet with your team, faculty sponsor, Center for Business Communications, and/or the Office of Career Engagement depending on the opportunity.